 New mechanical technologies and methods are being introduced every day.
 Stay up to date on your new options and take them into consideration when making a large repair vs. replace decision.

 For example, CMI Mechanical recently helped a large national retailer save tens of thousands of dollars per location by avoiding cooling tower replacements.
 The exterior of the equipment was rusting away and looked like it needed to be replaced.

-If you’re having a hard time making a decision on whether or not to replace an HVAC asset at one of your locations, reach out to a trusted HVAC contractor for guidance.
+If you’re having a hard time making a decision on whether or not to replace your commercial HVAC and refrigeration asset at one of your locations, reach out to a trusted HVAC contractor for guidance.
 It can really help to speak with someone with the necessary experience to assist with weighing your options.